Operation Dragoon: German counterattacks

-The German Navy's response was minimal.
+The German navy's response was minimal.
 The Kriegsmarine had some 25 surface ships (mostly torpedo boats and smaller) though the main anti-invasion force, 10th Torpedo Boat Flotilla based at Genoa, had just four torpedo boats fit for service during Dragoon and this force took no action against the invasion fleet.
 There were two actions against the Allied naval forces taken by other units.
 On 15 August, off Port-Cros, the US destroyer USS Somers encountered two German warships and in a short action sank both.
 On 17 August, off La Ciotat, a force of two German warships encountered a force of PT boats and gunboats staging a diversionary attack.
 Their destroyer escort engaged both vessels, and after an hour-long gun battle both German vessels were sunk.
-The Kriegsmarine also had a U-boat force based at Toulon operating in the Western Mediterranean; By the summer of 1944 this had been reduced to eight U-boats, and in air-raids prior to Dragoon five were destroyed.
-On the night of 17 August one boat attempted to sortie; she ran aground leaving harbour and was scuttled by her crew.
+The Kriegsmarine also had a U-boat force based at Toulon operating in the Western Mediterranean; by the summer of 1944 this had been reduced to eight U-boats, and in air-raids prior to Dragoon five were destroyed.
+On the night of 17 August one boat attempted to sortie, ran aground leaving harbor and was scuttled.
 The other two U-boats took no action, and were scuttled to avoid capture before the fall of Toulon.